American Sign Language:

-are the typical hand shapes formed by your non-dominant hand while signing.
+are the typical handshapes formed by your non-dominant hand when it is

-signs in which the two hands don't have the same handshape you will notice
+signs in which the hands do not have the same handshape you will notice

-that almost without exception the non-dominant hand is in one of these
+that typically the non-dominant hand is in one of these

 shapes: "ABCOS15."

-You see these shapes on the non-dominant signing hand when it is providing a
+You see those shapes on the non-dominant signing hand when it is providing a

 stationary base for your "in-motion" dominant hand.